brombal/saffyre.js/README.md

 });
 ```

-The `saffyre` method takes a directory path where it should look for files, and an optional
+The `saffyre` method takes a directory path where it should look for files.
-second parameter of options (see below for details).

 Create the directory named `routes` (or whatever you chose to specify when you initialized
 Saffyre).
 Then add some files to it - their paths and filenames will become the url prefix